 Mathew 5, verse 16 says; “Let your light shine before men, in such a way that they may see your good works, and glorify your Father who is in heaven.”
 Let God use you, to open the eyes of others.
 Isn’t that how your eyes were opened?
 God used a Christian, to help open your eyes.

-That’s why Jesus said to His disciples; “It is necessary for US to work the works of Him who sent Me, as long as it is day; Night is coming when no man shall work.”
+And that’s why Jesus said to His disciples, and that’s why He says to us today..
+“It is necessary for US to work the works of Him who sent Me, as long as it is day; Night is coming when no man shall work.”

-In John 9, verse 5, Jesus had said; “I am the light of the world”.
-And then it says in verses 6 & 7; “And when He had said this, He spat on the ground, and made clay (or mud) from the saliva, and applied the clay to his eyes, and said to him; Go wash in the pool of Siloam (which is translated “sent”).
+We read from John 9, verse 5, how Jesus had said; “I am the light of the world”.
+And then the scripture says, in verses 6 & 7; “And when He had said this, He spat on the ground, and made clay (or mud) from the saliva, and applied the clay to his eyes, and said to him; Go wash in the pool of Siloam (which is translated “sent”).
 And so he went away and washed, and came back seeing.”
 The pool of Siloam wasn’t a natural pool of water, but rather, the water was “piped” there, in other words the water was “sent” from a nearby spring.
-Hence the name “Siloam” meaning “sent”.
+Hence the name “Siloam” or, “sent”.

 Do you wonder why Jesus bothered to make an ointment of mud, and put it on the blind man’s eyes?
 Some people have spent a lot of time trying to rationalize why Jesus did that.
 In Mark 8, verse 23, Jesus again used His saliva to heal a blind man.
 And in Mark 7, verse 33, Jesus spit on His finger, and touched a man’s tongue with it, to give the man the ability to speak clearly.